Questions and answers. The basics of Bindle and more.

 If all this seems too hard, let us know and we’ll create and add it for you.
 We‘re happy to help!

-PLEASE NOTE: If you’re looking for a way to handle compulsory company-wide shut-down periods, please check out the FAQ below about Company-wide holidays.
+PLEASE NOTE: If you’re looking for a way to handle compulsory company-wide shut-down periods, please check out the FAQ below about Company-wide bookings.

 During the year, you may have holiday block out periods during times that are busier than others, or you just might like to make your staff aware of important company events for other reasons.